 The original kitchen was dark and drab, and the original brick just enhanced the dreary ambiance.
 We chose to paint the brick a light shade of gray and use a variation of the same color on the walls and wood ceiling.

 The island is unique in that we wanted a table style that would work well for small children.
-This is at counter height for easy seating and is constructed of wenge wood and has an aluminum base to support it.
-This allows us to avoid any obstructions such as corbels.
+This is at counter height for easy seating, is constructed of wenge wood, and has an aluminum base to support it.
+This allows us to avoid any obstructions, such as corbels.
 Makes seating much easier.

-The “butlers” area is a narrower section of cabinetry in a wide hallway leading to the formal dining space.
-It is designed for using as a hutch as well as storage for linens and other dining room needs as well as kitchen overflow.
-The center “platter” rack is a nice way to add some color and definition in the crown detail as the crown wraps the shallower middle section for a nice effect.
+The “butlers” area is a narrower section of cabinetry in a wide hallway, leading to the formal dining space.
+It is designed for using as a hutch, as well as storage for linens and other dining room needs and kitchen overflow.
+The center “platter” rack is a nice way to add some color and definition in the crown detail, as the crown wraps the shallower middle section for a nice effect.